 Then I started doing it in my slow cooker.
-After frying the bacon, brown the meat.
+After frying the bacon, brown the beef.
 Then add the onions, apples, ham, and carrots, along with the broth and other seasonings.

-With a little practice, this extraordinary beef stew will come together fast.
+With a little practice, this extraordinary ham stew will come together fast.
 See the video for more details about making this recipe in a pressure cooker.

-How to make hearty Beef and Ham Stew with an Instant Pot:
+How to make Ham Stew with an Instant Pot:

-- 4 strips of bacon cut into 1-inch pieces
+- 4 strips bacon - cut into 1-inch pieces

 - 4-5 cups water